 Yes, it is absolute, and it's a beautiful thing.

-I've I've had uh people, Jack Johnson, the heavyweight champion of the world in the early nineteen hundreds, and uh he went to jail for you know, no reason, and so many other things, and Alice Johnson's another good example, and you know, I I really feel good about giving it where people have been uh treated unfairly and abused, actually.
+I've had people, Jack Johnson, the heavyweight champion of the world in the early 1900s, and he went to jail for, you know, no reason.

-Uh but I I haven't talked about it with respect to what's going on now.
+But I haven't talked about it with respect to what's going on now.

-I think you know, I used to use and I still use Drain the Swamp.
+I think, you know, I used to use, and I still use Drain the Swamp.

-Uh we have some very, very bad people in government that would be willing to do very bad things and for bad reasons.
+We have some very, very bad people in government that would be willing to do very bad things and for bad reasons.

-I I just don't comment on it.
+I just don't comment on it.

-Mr. President, you have the power to literally release the Pfizer applications and the 302s and the gang of eight information, and you made a decision to hand it over to the attorney general and let him decide.
+Mr. President, you have the power to literally release the FISA applications and the 302s and the gang of eight information.

 And I'm curious as to why.

-Well, we have a re a very respected gentleman, a very high quality person named William Barr, and he's doing he's I can tell you he's working so hard.
+Well, we have a very respected gentleman, a very high-quality person Named William Barr.

 In other words, he's got everything.